vibbits/gentle-hands-on-python/src/01_Introduction.md

 ![Hedy interface with the Run Code button highlighted](images/hedy_run_code.png)

 Read the introductory description.
 Three commands are introduced: `print`, `ask`, and `echo`.
-Using these thre commands you can print text to the output area.
+Using these three commands you can print text to the output area.
 Once you have tried writing a program to print text to the output area with Hedy, explore some challenges in the tabs here:

 ![Hedy interface with the challenge tabs highlighted](images/hedy_4.png)